Summer / Blueberry Compote

 • Blueberries: use fresh and frozen, wild and cultivated berries interchangeably.
 With frozen you may need to cook slightly longer if there’s a lot of liquid in the pot.

-• Maple syrup or honey: sugar can be used in a pinch to replace the liquid sweetener.
-The recipe calls for minimal sweetness so you may want to increase slightly to your taste.
+• Honey: use maple syrup if preferred but note that it adds a strong maple taste.
+Sugar can be used in a pinch to replace the liquid sweetener.
+The recipe is minimally sweetened so you may want to increase slightly to your taste.

 Blueberry compote steps 1 and 2.